 To keep out the light while you’re taking a nap.
 It makes such a difference.
 I keep mine in my headphone case.

 9. Take your own travel blanket.
 This may sound like overkill but I assure you it isn’t.
 Those economy airline blankets are dreadfully thin and will not keep you warm.
-If you’re anywhere in the US look out for XpresSpa and buy (or order) one of their fleece roll up blankets – they’re divinely soft and will keep you snug.
+If you’re anywhere in the US look out for XpresSpa and buy (or order) one of their fleece travel blankets which now comes in its own zip up case – they’re divinely soft and will keep you snug.
 They also have a strap which you can hang over the handles of your cabin bag.
 If you can’t get your hands on one of these you may like to try this alternative travel blanket which rolls up into it’s own little pillow/case.

-10. If you don’t want to get off the plane looking as if you’ve just got off a plane then invest in Trish McEvoy’s brilliant Makeup Planner, a mini pack of facial cleansing wipes and a tube of DiorSkin Nude BB Creme which is my current favourite for doing everything from moisturising to sheer coverage.
-These are all excellent for when you arrive, of course.
+10. If you don’t want to get off the plane looking as if you’ve just got off a plane then invest in Trish McEvoy’s brilliant Makeup Planner, which you can fill with powder foundation, bronzer, blush and much more, a mini pack of facial cleansing wipes and a tube of Bobbi Brown BB Cream SPF 35 which is my current favourite for doing everything from moisturising and protecting to sheer coverage.
+These are all excellent for when you arrive as well, of course.